dfinity/wg-identity-authentication/topics/icrcX_mnemonic_phrase_signers.md

 - Secure storage and usage of derived private and public keys are essential.
 - Implementations must adhere to secp256k1 standards to maintain security.

-#### 4. Support for Multiple Accounts and Sub-Accounts
+#### 4. Multiple Accounts, Sub-Accounts, and RP-Accounts

-- Signers SHOULD support multiple accounts and sub-accounts, allowing users flexibility in managing cryptographic identities.
+- Signers SHOULD support multiple accounts or, at a minimum, allow users to define the account index in advanced settings.
+- Signers SHOULD support ICRC-1 sub-accounts or, at a minimum, allow users to define the sub-account index in advanced settings.
+- Signers SHOULD support multiple RP-accounts or, at a minimum, allow users to define the RP-account index in advanced settings.

 #### 5. Interoperability and Compliance